The Mouth Biome

 We’ve been conditioned to think of the mouth as a sterile environment, or at least one that should be sterile.
 But in reality, your mouth is a thriving, bustling metropolis of billions of bacteria.
 It’s an ecosystem more complex than a tropical rainforest, and just as fragile.
 When we talk about gum health naturally, we aren't just talking about removing plaque; we’re talking about managing the 'soil' that those gums sit in.
 Your gums are the foundation.
 If the soil is acidic, stripped of nutrients, and overrun by aggressive 'weeds' (pathogenic bacteria), your gums are going to be in a constant state of red-alert inflammation.

 In my experience, the biggest mistake we make is the 'scorched earth' approach.
 We use antibacterial everything—toothpaste, mouthwash, even those little plastic picks coated in chemicals.
 We’re trying to create a vacuum, but nature hates a vacuum.
 When you kill off 99.9% of everything in your mouth, the first things to grow back are usually the 'weeds.'
 They’re the hardiest, the meanest, and the quickest to colonize.
-This is exactly why I fired my mouthwash and started gardening my teeth (a 12-month oral microbiome experiment).
-I realized that by trying to keep my mouth 'clean,' I was actually making it a vacant lot for the wrong kind of residents.
+I realized that by trying to keep my mouth 'clean' in the traditional sense, I was actually making it a vacant lot for the wrong kind of residents.
+It's like trying to fix a patchy lawn by salt-earthing the entire neighborhood.
+Sure, the weeds are gone, but nothing else is going to grow there either.

 The Biofilm: It’s Not Just Gunk, It’s a City

 Improving gum health naturally is about influencing who gets to live in those skyscrapers.
 If you have a diverse population of 'friendly' bacteria, they actually police the neighborhood.
 They produce substances that keep the bad guys in check.
 They even help manage the pH of your mouth.
 When I started focusing on 'seeding' my mouth with beneficial strains rather than just nuking the residents, my gums stopped looking like an angry sunset and started looking like a healthy, pale pink.
-I documented this shift in detail when I tried oral probiotics for 90 days — here's what actually changed, and the most surprising part wasn't just the color of my gums, but how they felt—less tender, less reactive.
+I spent a lot of time researching the best oral probiotics for gum disease to see which 'tenants' I actually wanted moving into those biofilm skyscrapers.
+The most surprising part wasn't just the color of my gums, but how they felt—less tender, less reactive to cold water, and generally just 'quiet.'

 pH Levels and the Sourdough Starter in Your Cheeks